 Getting a thorough pre-pregnancy health check is a must.

-Since pregnant women are considered to be one of the high-risk groups for hepatitis B, I recommend getting immunised against this viral infection as well.
+Since pregnant women are considered to be one of the high-risk groups for hepatitis B, I recommend screening for this viral infection as well.

 Any current medical conditions need to be carefully assessed and managed.
 Women with epilepsy, diabetes or asthma may need to have their treatment plans updated before trying to get pregnant.